 Prior to School breaks, Housemasters make contact with parents or legal guardians and ensure that they are familiar with the travel arrangements for each pupil.
 If a pupil is not collected within an hour of the agreed collection time, the Housemaster will telephone the parents or legal guardians.
 If there is no answer, the Housemaster will phone the emergency numbers for that pupil.

-During this time, the pupil will be cared for in his Boarding House.
+During this time, the pupil will be cared for in their Boarding House.

-If there is no response from the parents' or guardians' contact numbers or the emergency numbers within a 3 hour period, or when the premises are closing, the Housemaster will contact the Designated Safeguarding Lead who will inform HANTSdirect who will make emergency arrangements for the pupil.
-The School will make a written report of the incident and submit it to HANTSdirect.
+If there is no response from the parents' or guardians' contact numbers or the emergency numbers within a 3 hour period, or when the premises are closing, the Housemaster will contact the Designated Safeguarding Lead who will inform Hampshire Children's Services who will make emergency arrangements for the pupil.
+The School will make a written report of the incident and submit it to Hampshire Children's Services.
 During this time, the School will ensure that the pupil is safely cared for.